Chapter 2 Reading in data locally and from the web

 2.6 Reading data from a database

 Another very common form of data storage is the relational database.
+Databases are great when you have large data sets or multiple users working on a project.
 There are many relational database management systems, such as SQLite, MySQL, PostgreSQL, Oracle, and many more.
 These different relational database management systems each have their own advantages and limitations.
-Almost all employ SQL (structured query language) to pull data from the database.
-Thankfully, you don’t need to know SQL to analyze data from a database; several packages have been written that allows R to connect to relational databases and use the R programming language as the front end (what the user types in) to pull data from them.
-These different relational database management systems have their own advantages, limitations, and excels in particular scenarios.
+Almost all employ SQL (structured query language) to obtain data from the database.
+But you don’t need to know SQL to analyze data from a database; several packages have been written that allow you to connect to relational databases and use the R programming language to obtain data.
 In this book, we will give examples of how to do this using R with SQLite and PostgreSQL databases.

-Often relational databases have many tables, and their power comes from the useful ways they can be joined.
-Thus anytime you want to access data from a relational database, you need to know the table names.
-You can get the names of all the tables in the database using the dbListTables
+Often relational databases have many tables; thus, in order to retrieve data from a database, you need to know the name of the table in which the data is stored.
+You can get the names of all the tables in the database using the dbListTables function:

 ## [1] "lang"